accanto-systems/marketplace/network-services/core-provider-base/Readme.md

-# Provider base network service
+# Core Provider base network service

 This network service assembly creates Site specific Openstack infrastructure that will be shared amongst other network service and VNF Assemblies.